thediogostein/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

+Project Rock Paper Scissors [Foundations] - The Odin Project

-This is the Project: Rock Paper Scissors for the Foundations Course
+This is a Javascript project that I coded for The Odin Project, Foundations Course.

+You can check the requirements at https://www.theodinproject.com/lessons/foundations-rock-paper-scissors